Strachey baronets

 The Strachey baronetcy, of Sutton Court in the County of Somerset, England, is a title in the Baronetage of the United Kingdom.
 This family was originally seated at Walden, Essex, where William Strachey was living under the rule of Edward VI.
 Later they moved to Surrey and at last settled at Sutton Court, Somerset.
 The title was created on 15 June 1801 for the politician and civil servant Henry Strachey.
 Sir Henry was private secretary to Lord Clive during his last expedition to India in 1764.
 He also took part in negotiations for peace with North America where he assisted the kings commissioners at Paris.
 He died in 1809 and was succeeded by his eldest son Henry, the second Baronet Strachey.
 His great-grandson, the fourth Baronet, was a Liberal politician.
 On 3 November 1911, he was created Baron Strachie, of Sutton Court in the County of Somerset, in the Peerage of the United Kingdom.
-He later served as Paymaster-General.
+He later served as Paymaster General.
 The peerage became extinct on the death of his son, the second Baron, in 1973.
-The late Baron was succeeded in the baronetcy by his first cousin once removed, the sixth Baronet.
-He was the son of John Strachey, son and namesake of John Strachey, second son of the third Baronet.
-Strachey died January 2014 and did not use his title.
-Also, he had not successfully proven his succession and was therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant.
+The baronetage is currently dormant.